servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 * Supporting multiple ways of identifying a tenant might be a good idea as well - especially if your tenants are actually partitions (the following section explains this).
-* Finally, if you use [Replica Services], keep in mind the requests they send should bear the same token, and moreover, websocket connections to `IPublisher`-s should be properly routed by load balancers as well (i.e. publisher ID should also contain tenant identification info).
+* Finally, if you use [Compute Service Clients], keep in mind the requests they send should bear the same token, and moreover, WebSocket connections to server should be properly routed to the right servers via load balancers.

 ### Distributed Invalidation